 Your bedroom should be your safe haven.
 A place where you relax, meditate, read, reflect, and of course, sleep.
 Get anything else you need to make your simple space a place you enjoy.

-From photos of your favorite memories, a lamp for ambiance, a throw blanket, artificial or live plants, curtains with your favorite colors and patterns on them to dress up your windows, and even a string of twinkly lights for above your bed are all reasonable ways to make your room feel like home in your minimalist apartment.
+From photos of your favorite memories, a lamp for ambiance, a throw blanket, artificial or live plants, curtains with your favorite colors and patterns on them to dress up your windows, and even a string of twinkly lights for above your bed are all reasonable ways to make your room feel like home in your minimalist apartment without adding too much work to getting your small space into the great place it has the potential to be.

 Good luck with your new space!

-Feel free to follow this guide to help organize and decorate your new space on a reasonable budget with a minimalist apartment in mind.
+Feel free to follow this first apartment checklist to help organize and decorate your new space on a reasonable budget with a minimalist apartment in mind.
 With this checklist in hand, you’ll have enough ideas to get you started and create the minimalist apartment of your dreams.
 Good luck!